 Some academic fields seem to encourage such disembodiment, notably perhaps. philosophy.

 How did Descartes lose his sense of being embodied?
 Places can have a profound impact on our thinking, and it’s significant that Descartes reports that he had made an effort to “live as solitary and withdrawn as I would in the most remote of deserts”.
-This alone would have disturbed his mind, but I note that he finally came to his odd conclusion while spending a “whole day shut up in a room healed by an enclosed stove” (Descartes, 1640).
+This alone would have disturbed his mind, but I note that he finally came to his odd conclusion while spending a “whole day shut up in a room heated by an enclosed stove” (Descartes, 1640).

 One moral of this story is that philosophers really should get out more.